boxing/boxrec-mocks/README.md

 Makes request to [BoxRec](boxrec.com) and saves the pages as HTML files.
 To be used for testing purposes.

+## ❌ Deprecated/Archived ❌

+This repository has been deprecated and stopped used in favour of using what's live to the public.

 ## Installation

 `yarn add boxrec-mocks -D`